Love engenders unity;

 has an insidious psychological consequence.
 Without being able to cling tightly

-to the rock of true Faith, we get blown off into
+to the rock of true Faith, anyone can get blown off into

 the open seas, with no sense of direction and no guideposts, and, in this

-desolate and empty place, we become susceptible to the deceptions and
+desolate and empty place, such persons become susceptible to the deceptions and

 illusions of human

-conscience, we more often than not see things
+conscience, they more often than not see things

-according to what we want to see, not according to what is truly good for
+according to what they want to see, not according to what is truly good for

 love and fall prey to all the temptations of